 Rocket Launch – There are many rocket launch toys on the market and any would work as a visual tracking tool.
 But this one is nice because it has the ability to change the angle so the rocket can be sent higher or at different angles.
 Kids can watch the brightly colored rocket as it sails through the air into unpredictable tracks and various fields of vision, including the peripheral.

 Slingshot Creatures – These fun creatures can be sent at targets or at any plane as a visual tracking tool.
 Kids will love shooting these creatures or watching them sail across the room!

 Parachute Toy – Parachute toys, flying discs, and other flying target toys are great for addressing visual tracking skills.
 Kids can toss them up or watch as they drop while following the target.
 This set includes lots of fun extras!

 Glowing Finger Slingshots – Flinger slingshots are a fun tool for targeting visual tracking skills.
 This visual tracking activity is one kids will love to engage with!
 Try them in a darkened room to encourage visual tracking as the glowing toy flies across the room!

 Flying slingshot copter – This is another slingshot activity that kids can shoot themselves while visual tracking as the target soars.
 Play indoors or outdoors.
 Visual tracking tools like this are motivating and a fun addition to goody bags or as a small gift idea.

 Handheld helicopter drone – This indoor or outdoor drone is a nice visual tracking tool that kids will love to send up and watch as it soars.

-Need a resource to address visual tracking or need to know where to start with identifying visual tracking concerns?
 The Visual Tracking Screening Tool can help therapists screen for and identify visual problems that interfere with visual tracking, convergence, and other visual skills.